FG Launches Scheme to Empower Teachers with Mobile Devices, Free Data

 “This initiative represents a major step towards integrating digital technology into Nigeria’s education system, ensuring every teacher, especially those in rural and underserved areas, have the tools, content, and connectivity needed to thrive in a 21st-century classroom.

-“By removing data-cost barriers and promoting local innovation in device production, the Federal Government is laying the foundation for inclusive, technology-driven learning across the country,” he said.
+“By removing data-cost barriers and promoting local innovation in device production, the federal government is laying the foundation for inclusive, technology-driven learning across the country.”

-Minister of Education, Dr. Tunji Alausa, chaired a high-level Ministerial Roundtable that brought together key government leaders, private sector partners, and development stakeholders to launch the pilot phase of the Zero-Rated Data and Mobile Devices Initiative.

-During the event, the Minister also inaugurated a Coordination and Implementation Committee (CIC) to oversee the delivery of the programme and ensure effective cross-sector collaboration.